-The "Guide to the System of Public Support for Research and Development in the Czech Republic - 2019" is the twenty-first publication in the series that has been published continuously since 1999.
+The "Guide to the System of Public Support for Research and Development in the Czech Republic - 2020" is the twenty-second publication in the series that has been published continuously since 1999.
 This year's Guide has the same ambition as the very first one: to inform professionals as well as the general public about the options and ways of obtaining funding from support programmes for research and development, and to give a summary of recent developments in this field.
-The underlying motivation for this effort is the simple fact that the research and development landscape constantly evolves.